-Panacur from Schering-Plough's Intervet division is a medicine used to treat animals with respiratory and digestive tract infestations of parasites.
+Panacur, from Schering-Plough's Intervet division, is a medicine used to treat animals with respiratory and gastrointestinal infestations of parasites.
 Fenbendazole is the active ingredient in Panacur.
-Intervet manufactures liquid Panacur in strengths to treat large and small animals.
-Pancur is effective in treating a wide range of parasites, including roundworms, hookworms, lungworms and tapeworms.
+Panacur is manufactured in strengths to treat large and small animals and has very few side effects.
+Panacur is effective in treating a wide range of parasites, including roundworms, hookworms, lungworms, and tapeworms.
 It's also effective against giardia infestations in puppies.
-Panacur kills adult and immature parasites.
+Panacur works by killing adult and immature parasites.

-Mix 4ml of Pancur Small Animal 2.5 percent liquid (10 percent for a large breed) for every 2.2 lbs of your adult dog's weight in his food before feeding or administer it by mouth after your pet has had a meal.
+Mix .227 mls of Panacur Small Animal 10-Percent Oral Suspension for every pound of your adult dog's body weight in their food before feeding or administer it by mouth after your pet has had a meal.
 Give only one dose.

-Give her 1ml of Panacur for every 2.2 lbs of body weight.
-That's 4ml if she's between 4.4 and 8.8 lbs; 8ml if she's 8.8 to 17.6 lbs; and 16ml if she's from 17.6 to 35 lbs.
+Give her 1 milliliter of Panacur for every 4.4 pounds of body weight.
+For instance, the dosage for a dog weighing 30 pounds would be 7 milliliters.
 Mix the dose in her food right before she eats or administer it orally after she's eaten.

 Panacur, or fenbendazole, is a safe and effective wormer for puppies, adult dogs, and pregnant dogs.
 Panacur kills hookworms, roundworms, lungworms, and tapeworms.
 It can also be used to treat giardia.
 Deworming puppies and pregnant bitches is especially important.
 Dosage will depend on formulation, age, and body weight of your dog.